How to Become a Technical Writer: A Beginner’s Guide

 Technical information can be difficult to convey in text alone.
 A well-placed image or diagram can assist the writer's explanation.
 The image should be directly relevant and be clearly referenced in both the text and in an explanatory caption.

 Images used for decorative purposes should never be used within a technical document.
-They are distracting and do not maintain the clear, neutral style.
+They are distracting and do not maintain a clear, neutral style.

 Good writing of any type must be free of spelling and grammar errors.
 It's obvious but not always easy, especially with lengthy documents.